-Where the designation of an historic district is being considered, the following additional criteria will be considered:
+1. Where the designation of an historic district is being considered, the following additional criteria will be considered:

-- 1. whether it is a geographically definable area, urban or rural, possessing a significant concentration of objects, sites or structures unified by past events, or aesthetically by plan of development; or - 2. whether the collective value of the area is greater than the value of each individual component.
+- 2. whether it is a geographically definable area, urban or rural, possessing a significant concentration of objects, sites or structures unified by past events, or aesthetically by plan of development; or - 3. whether the collective value of the area is greater than the value of each individual component. - D. Findings for deletion of historic landmarks or historic districts - 1.
+The deletion of any designated historic landmark or district may be approved only if city council first finds that the historic landmark or district no longer qualifies as such based on the criteria in section 1.06 B or is otherwise entitled to a certificate of hardship.